Myyura/Exercises/os/ext2/readme.md

-read the data of ext2.img.
-ext2.img organizes files in second extended filesystem.
+read and print the data in ext2.img. ext2.img organizes datas in second extended filesystem.